New Evergreen Commercial Historic District

-The New Evergreen Commercial Historic District is a 12 acre historic district in Evergreen, Conecuh County, Alabama.
+The New Evergreen Commercial Historic District is a 12 acre historic district in Evergreen, Conecuh County, Alabama, United States.
 It is bounded by Mill, Cooper, Rural, Court, Liberty, East Front, Cary and Despious streets.
 The district is primarily commercial, with examples of the Art Deco, neoclassical, Victorian, Romanesque Revival, and Colonial Revival styles.
 Some are plain brick commercial structures with no distinct style.
 The district contains 39 properties, with 30 contributing and 9 noncontributing to the district.
 It was added to the National Register of Historic Places on January 21, 1994.